go-vikunja/vikunja/docs/content/doc/setup/config.md

 ### type

 The type of the storage backend.
 Can be either "memory" or "redis".
-If "redis" is chosen it needs to be configured seperately.
+If "redis" is chosen it needs to be configured separately.

 Default: `memory`